-Asian stocks fall after more US debt talks fail to break impasse
+Global stocks, Wall St futures fall after more US debt talks fail to break impasse

 In the bond market, the 10-year Treasury yield rose to 3.71% from 3.68% late Friday.
 It helps set rates for mortgages and other important loans.
 The two-year yield, which moves more on expectations for the Fed, rose to 4.32% from 4.28%.

-In energy markets, benchmark U.S. crude gained 11 cents to $72.16 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost 15 cents to $71.90 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 44 cents on Monday to $71.99.
-Brent crude, the price basis for international oil trading, advanced 8 cents to $76.07 per barrel in London.
+Brent crude, the price basis for international oil trading, declined 14 cents to 75.85 per barrel in London.
 It added 41 cents the previous session to $75.99.